StvIero/QFRM/README.md

 # QFRM
 Repo for Quantitative Financial Risk Management assignments.
-Contains code for computing VaR and ES by variance-covariance method, historical simulation, constant conditional correlation and filtered historical simulation.
-Code also contains loops for backtesting and graphing results.
-Layout is rough and bespoke due to time constraints.
+Code for assignments 1 and 2 done.
+Assignment 3 in progress.